—Sections RMAL & CMAL

 - be prepared to use these skills in your future practice.

-- I have adopted the latest 9th Edition of Mueller, Kirkpatrick and Richter's textbook and their updated rules supplement for the Fall of 2020.
+- I have adopted the latest 9th Edition of Mueller, Kirkpatrick and Richter's textbook and their updated rules supplement for the Spring of 2021.

 Course Schedule and Assignments.
 I will post assignment with specific assignments in the Assignments & Notes page on the course website.
 If the servers should become unavailable, which is unlikely given that I have just moved to the new university web hosting platform, I will use the course canvas page.
 I will attempt to structure assignments by class session.
 Students, especially those who sign-up for a particular class, should check with me to make sure what material will be covered.
 Students must read the assigned pages in the text as well as the pertinent Federal Rules of Evidence in your Supplement.
 The Notes and Comments in the Rules are extremely helpful and should likewise be included in your reading.